informatics-isi-edu/chaise/docs/dev-docs/error-handling.md

 ### Error service

 - To make sure we can call the error handler from anywhere in the page structure, we will use `redux`.
 This will allow us to store the state of errors.
 This way,
-  - We can `dispatch` a message to show the error.
+  - We can `dispatchError` a message to show the error.
   - The logic to show a proper error message or UX behavior based on the error object will be part of the error reducer.
   - The error modal component can use the `error` in the redux store to determine whether it should show any errors or not.

 ### Global handler (catch-all)

 - The whole app should be wrapped in an error boundary.
 This will ensure that even if there's an unexpected error, we can show the error modal to users (and also log the error).
-- `error` and `unhandledrejection` event listeners must be defined in the app component, so we can `dispatch` the unhandled errors.
+- `error` and `unhandledrejection` event listeners must be defined in the app component, so we can `dispatchError` the unhandled errors.

 Based on this, the following is how each app should roughly look like:
 ```tsx